 We are the local planning authority for the Lake District National Park.
 We have to balance the demands of sustaining a prosperous economy and vibrant communities with the needs of this spectacular landscape.

-New enforcement cases remain at their highest ever level.
+New enforcement cases remain at very high levels.
 We will continue to take enforcement action when it is in the public interest.
 We will undertake an initial review of all new investigations.
 The timing of further action will depend upon relative priorities and may take significantly longer than usual.

 On 17 March 2022 we received nutrient neutrality notifications from Natural England in relation to the River Eden SAC, River Kent SAC and the River Derwent & Bassenthwaite Lake SAC.
 On 23 March 2022 we received similar advice in respect of Esthwaite Water RAMSAR.
 The advice was issued to us without notice.
 We are working to understand the advice and its consequences for developments within the National Park.
 We will provide further update and guidance when we are able.
 Read the Natural England advice.